rainniel/aion-loot-counter/README.md

 1. Download the **AionLootCounter.exe** in the repository
 2. Open the downloaded app
 3. Put the group member names in each **Name** fields
-4. Watch out for the group members loots in-game that needs to be counted and record it in the app by adjusting Bag, Yellow or Eternal value, you can use the Up and Down keys on your keyboard to increase/decrease the value
+4. Watch out for the group members loots in-game that needs to be counted and record it in the app by adjusting Bag, Gold or Eternal value, you can use the Up and Down keys on your keyboard to increase/decrease the value
 5. Click the **Copy Text** button to copy the loots record and paste it in-game chat to share it to your group

 **Notes:**